- 5 Apples

 - 1/2 cup Chopped Walnuts

 If using dry beans, soak overnight.
 Rinse and simmer for about 1 hr or until soft.
 If using canned beans, rinse thoroughly to remove saltiness.

 Preheat oven to 375.

 Peel and dice 3 of the apples.
 Mix the diced apples, lemon juice, arrowroot, spices, and salt and let sit for at least 10 minutes.

 Meanwhile, mix the ground flax and egg replacer with the warm water to thicken.
 Set aside.

 In a separate bowl mash the beans roughly with a pastry cutter until they measure 1 cup.
 Add the flax mixture and beat well to further break down beans.
 Add the walnut oil and maple syrup.
 Add apple mixture.
 Stir in walnuts and oats.
-Pour mixture into greased pie plate (I just use Pam.)
-Bake for 25 minutes, rotating it around about half way through.
+Pour mixture into a greased pie plate (I just use Pam.)
+Bake for 25 minutes, rotating it around about halfway through.